tailcallhq/tailcall/docs/guides/environmental-variables.md

 }
 ```

-Here, the `API_ENDPOINT` is the environmental variable.
-This value needs to be already set in the device where your server will be running.
-The value gets picked up by the server when it starts up and is available in the `env` Context variable.
+Here, `API_ENDPOINT` is an environment variable that must be set on the device where your server runs.
+The server picks up this value at startup and makes it available in the `env` Context variable.

-This approach gives us the functionality to change the API endpoint without having to change anything in our codebase.
-But why would we like to do that?
-Well, there are many reasons for that.
-For example, we might want to use different API endpoints for different environments.
-We might want to use a different API endpoint for our development environment (`stage-api.example.com`), and a different one for our production environment (`api.example.com`).
-This is where environmental variables come in handy.
+This approach allows us to change the API endpoint without modifying our codebase.
+For instance, we might use different API endpoints for development (`stage-api.example.com`) and production (`api.example.com`) environments.

-Note that using environmental variables is not limited to just the `baseUrl` or the `@http` operator.
-Since the evaluation of this is done via a Mustache template, you can use it anywhere in your schema.
+Note that environment variables are not limited to the `baseUrl` or `@http` operator.
+Since evaluation is done via a Mustache template, you can use them anywhere in your schema.

-Here's another example of using it in the `headers` of `@grpc`
+Here's another example, using an environment variable in the `headers` of `@grpc`:

 ```graphql showLineNumbers
 type Query {